-- A. Understand the idea of ambiguity (the grey zone) as a practical and theoretical issue - B. Address the case of the relation between culture and alcohol consumption as an example of the grey zone of life - C. Develop an understanding of the notion of well-being. - D. Address the idea of euphoria in terms of both drinking and thinking - E. Address the socio-cultural understandings that led to the idea of 'the demon drink.'. - F. Address the relation between addiction and the AA solution - G. Address the wider issue of the relation between addiction, insanity, and self-understanding - H. Develop the art to think critically, analytically, and reflexively.
+- A. Understand the idea of ambiguity as fundamental in both life and theory - B. Address the case of the relation between culture and alcohol consumption as an example of the ambiguity or grey zone of life - C. Develop an understanding of the notion of well-being. - D. Address the idea of euphoria in terms of drinking, thinking, thoughtlessness and learning - E. Address the socio-cultural understandings that led to the idea of 'the demon drink' and prohibition. - F. Address the relation between addiction and the AA solution - G. Address the wider issue of the relation between addiction, obsession and selfunderstanding - H. Develop the art to think critically, analytically, and reflexively.